contao/docs/CONTRIBUTING.md

 * Consider that all markdown headings are added to the navigation.
 Write your headings accordingly.
 * Do not try to embed external images or reuse already existing images from other articles.
 External images might be removed over time and the same applies for images of other articles.
+* Avoid belittling words: People read documentation because they know very little about a specific topic or are even completely new to it.
+Things that seem "obvious" or "simple" for the person documenting it, can be the exact opposite for the reader.
+To make sure everybody feels comfortable when reading the documentation, try to avoid words like:

+    * basically
+    * clearly
+    * easy/easily
+    * just
+    * logically
+    * merely
+    * obviously
+    * of course
+    * quick/quickly
+    * simply
+    * trivial

 ## The Hugo front matter variables